escaping-self-throws-void/OpenWeatherApp/README.md

     }
 }
 ```
-Methods to provide data for the TableView and View Controller.
+Methods to provide data for the Table View and View Controller.

 ```Swift
 extension WeatherViewModel {